ccardea/github.io/index.md

 - I came back to Github because I wanted to use a project that is hosted here.

 ## A Little Bit About Me
 My name is **Christopher Cardea**.
 I'm recently retired but active and healthy.
 I have a lot of free time and want to keep my mind sharp.
-Towards that end I recently enrolled in an online course in Computer Science and Python from MIT.
-I'm very happy with the course so far.
-I think it's really top notch.
-This has reignited my interest in programming and  Data Science.
-I'm considering enrolling in MIT's Micro Masters in Data Science.
-I'll need to refresh my math skills, but I believe I can do it.
+Towards that end I recently enrolled in an online course from MIT to learn Python.
+This is a top notch program and I'm very happy with it.
+It has reignited my interest in programming and Data Science.
+I'm planning to enroll in MIT's Micro Masters in Data Science as soon as I complete the prerequisites.

 ## Background and Experience
 I started out with computers in the military, using a punched card system.
 I took a couple of programming courses in college, but I'm mostly self taught.
 I've played around quite a bit and contributed to some open source projects on Drupal, but never did anything professionally in the programing field.
 The languages I've worked with include: